hmrc/income-tax-mtd-changelog/README.md

 - Delete CGT Residential Property Disposals (non-PPD)
 - Delete 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)
 - Delete Other Capital Gains and Disposals
-- Create and Amend CGT on Residential Property overrides (PPD)
+- Create and Amend 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)
 - Create and Amend CGT Residential Property Disposals (non-PPD)
 - Create and Amend Other Capital Gains and Disposals